natalieagus/50005/docs/Problem Set/10-dns.md

 * **Recursive Query**: The client asks a DNS server to resolve the full query and return the final answer.
 The contacted DNS server does all the querying work.
 * **Iterative Query**: The server returns the best answer it has, typically a referral to a more authoritative DNS server.
 The client must continue the resolution process.

 Clients like browsers typically send **recursive** queries to a **local DNS server**, which then performs **iterative** queries on their behalf.
-Understanding who queries whom — and in what order — is key to debugging DNS resolution issues.
+Understanding who queries whom (and in what order) is key to debugging DNS resolution issues.

 ### Scenario